141 comments

 But it’s more designed to be a debug tool than to block traffic from specific apps

-• radicality 2 hours ago
+• radicality a year ago

 Isn’t AdGuard just dns protection (and Safari extension).
 Afaik something like this isn’t easily doable in iOS.
 Some options are: